-If you decide to try OLE, make sure you buy the insect repellent version and not "pure"oil of lemon eucalyptus (essential oil).
+If you decide to try OLE, make sure you buy the insect repellent version and not "pure" oil of lemon eucalyptus (essential oil).
 They aren't the same.
 The safety and effectiveness of the essential oil as an insect repellent is not clear.
-Also, OLE should not be used in children under age 3.
+Also, OLE should not be used on children under age 3.

 IR3535.
 This is also known as Merck 3535.
 It is an active ingredient in some insect repellents.

 IR3535 was used for years in Europe before being registered by the EPA.
-It may offer up to two hours of mosquito protection.
-IR3535 is considered "natural"because it is structurally related to a naturally occurring chemical.
+It may offer up to 2 hours of mosquito protection.
+IR3535 is considered "natural" because it is structurally related to a naturally occurring chemical.

 Many other natural ingredients are currently being studied as mosquito repellent.
 These include:

-Garlic and vitamin B1 taken by mouth does not protect against mosquitoes, according to the American Academy of Pediatrics.
+Garlic and vitamin B1 taken by mouth won’t protect against mosquitoes, according to the American Academy of Pediatrics.

 Mosquito repellent is one way to protect against mosquito bites.
 But there are other steps you can take to help keep the bugs away.